q-nawwarah/nawwarah-bi-portfolio/projects/sql_analysis/README.md

 - Migrate SQL pipeline to Malaysia Ministry of Health (KKMNow) datasets
 - Enable state-level and hospital-level analysis
 - Integrate ICU utilization and admission metrics

+## Business Impact & Stakeholder Value
+This project was designed for **Public Health Decision-Makers** and **Hospital Administrators**.
+- **For Government:** Provides a "Resilience Score" by correlating vaccination rollout with the reduction in Case Fatality Rate (CFR).
+- **For Healthcare Providers:** Establishes a 14-day "Early Warning System" based on the established lag between infection spikes and mortality peaks.
+- **For the Public:** Translates complex BigQuery datasets into a transparent narrative of national recovery.